Two minutes of Love and Life by Jemma Cholawo and Lois Norman

 She Is Juiced had its World Premiere when Lois was invited to screen ‘She Is Juiced’ at Tate Britain in 2017, both as part of Tate’s ground Breaking Exhibition, Queer Britain and to launch London Pride 2017.

 “An intellectual, aesthetic work that crosses, and pushes, boundaries.”

 Brighton Rocks International Film Festival – 2018

-With Voice and Words by Award Winning Actor Lois Norman, we are witness to a hidden world, where a child’s comfort in Mermaids, allow a gentle space, for Adult hard truths.
+Just for a moment we are let in and bear witness to a hidden world, where a childlike comfort in Mermaids, allow a gentle space, for Adult hard truths.

-Creative Artist Lois Norman and Dancer Bettina Carpi, offer a brave and confronting truth about PTSD and the trauma of body and mind disassociation.
-Using the body as canvas, micro movements as emotional impulses and the voice as both the internal driver and block, we are witness to an awakening: into the light.
+Creative Artist Lois Norman and Dancer Bettina Carpi, offer a brave, visceral and authentic work, confronting an often hidden truth that asks to be understood.
+Using the body as canvas, micro movements as emotional impulses and the voice as both the woman’s internal driver and her block, we are witness to an awakening: into the light.